 Sustainability: Social, economic and environmental impacts have been an important consideration throughout design and construction.
 Material from excavations has been beneficially reused; low-energy lighting will feature in stations and tunnels; and state-of-the-art lightweight energy efficient rolling stock will carry large numbers of passengers.

-Seven principles have underpinned the design:
+Seven principles have underpinned the design of the Crossrail stations:

 - IDENTITY: Deliver a consistent brand through a modern and contemporary transport mode, responsive to its local contexts.